kenfehling/react-router-nested-history/README.md

 </table>

 ### Container
-Use this component to wrap one or more `HistoryMatch` components to enable history for a container (a nested tab or window).
+Use this component to wrap one or more `HistoryRoute` components to enable history for a container (a nested tab or window).

 #### props
 <table class="table table-bordered table-striped">